keeeal/keeeal.github.io/_posts/2019-12-28-procedurally-generating-puzzles-with-openscad-and-python.md

  optional arguments:

- - *--size* — The size-length of a single cell in the puzzle.
+ - *size* — The size-length of a single cell in the puzzle.
 Default: 10 mm.
- - *--shape* — The dimensions of the puzzle.
+ - *shape* — The dimensions of the puzzle.
 Default: (4, 4, 4)
- - *--stl* — Attempt to generate STL rather than SCAD files.
+ - *stl* — Attempt to generate STL rather than SCAD files.
 (Requires the OpenSCAD)

 ## Tools used